wp-plugins/affiget-mini-for-amazon/README.txt

 7. You can click Publish/Delete to remotely publish/trash your review post.
 8. A review constructed by AffiGet Mini (using standard Twenty Twelve theme).
 Note, the rating stars and the product attributes table are front-end editable!
 9. The AffiGet Settings page
-10. The Reviews page (note the product image and a link to the source Amazon page; also, tags are assigned automatically).
+10. The Reviews page (note the product image and a link to the source Amazon page; also, category is assigned automatically).
 11. The Review editing page.
 Note, highlighted elements are resolved automatically.